Maryland Court Records

 Who can access Civil Court Records in the State of Maryland?

-Under the rules governing access to Maryland’s judicial records, the general public has the right to inspect, view, and copy most civil records in the state.
+Under the rules governing access to Maryland’s judicial records, the general public may inspect, view, and copy most civil records in the state.
 These records are filed and managed in the specific courthouse of the case and can be retrieved by interested parties.
 Furthermore, expunged and statutorily sealed confidential records are not available for public inspection.
 Requests for such records typically yield a “No such records exist” result.
 The clerk of the court functions as the official custodian whose due diligence is to attend to all requests for case-related information within the court’s jurisdiction.
 Also, the clerk of each court may make local policies in connection with the inspection of civil records.

 What information is contained in a Maryland Civil Court Record?